Iadvd/RetrocomputingZXSpectrum/README.md

 The TCP/IP Virtual Joystick for Android app. will ask you for an IP address of your local network where there must be an application (for instance see tcpipsrv_basic.c) already listening to the 8081 port to negotiate a TCP connection with the Android Virtual Joystick.

-There are two interviews in Spanish talking about this project at "El Spectrumero" Javi Ortiz's Videoblog (click on the image):
+There are three interviews in Spanish talking about this project at "El Spectrumero" Javi Ortiz's Videoblog (click on the image):

 2019/08/18: